-We also consider a more challenging dataset \textit{FoldingPaper} where of varying forces at the four corners drags paper with time-varying lagrangian mesh graphs, generated using the ARCSim solver~\citep{narain2012adaptive, wu2023learning}.
-This dataset is split into $500$ training sequences, $100$ validation sequences, and $100$ testing sequences.
+We also consider a more challenging dataset, \textit{FoldingPaper}, where varying forces at the four corners deform paper with time-varying Lagrangian mesh graphs, generated using the ARCSim solver~\citep{narain2012adaptive, wu2023learning}.
+This dataset is divided into $500$ training sequences, $100$ validation sequences, and $100$ testing sequences.

-The statistics of five datasets are shown in Table~\ref{tab:dataset_details}.
-We also list the input physical quantities in Table~\ref{tab:model:inputs}.
+We present statistical details of all five datasets in Table~\ref{tab:dataset_details} and the input physical quantities in Table~\ref{tab:model:inputs}.